awsdocs/aws-control-tower-guide/doc_source/strongly-recommended-guardrails.md

           - AWS::RDS::DBSnapshot
 ```

-## Disallow Amazon RDS Database Instances That Are Not Storage Encrypted<a name="disallow-rds-storage-unencrypted"></a>
+## Detect Whether Storage Encryption is Enabled for Amazon RDS Database Instances<a name="disallow-rds-storage-unencrypted"></a>

-Detects whether your Amazon RDS database instances are not encrypted at rest, along with their automated backups, Read Replicas, and snapshots\.
+Detects Amazon RDS database instances that are not encrypted at rest\.
+You can secure your Amazon RDS database instances at rest by encrypting the underlying storage for database instances and their automated backups, Read Replicas, and snapshots\.
 This guardrail does not change the status of the account\.
 This is a detective guardrail with strongly recommended guidance\.
 By default, this guardrail is not enabled\.

 The artifact for this guardrail is the following AWS Config rule\.